li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

     ## # … with 6 more variables: .resid <dbl>, .hat <dbl>, .sigma <dbl>,
     ## #   .cooksd <dbl>, .std.resid <dbl>, obs_num <int>

-Of the individuals in the data with high leverage, two have extensive educations and are relatively young and from Northern Mexico.
-Two are closer to the median age, have 5 years of education, and are from Central Mexico.
+Of the individuals in the data with high leverage, two men have extensive educations and are relatively young and from Northern Mexico.
+Two men are closer to the median age, have 5 years of education, and are from Central Mexico.
+And one woman, much older than the median age and from the Bajío, has a very long duration of first US migration.

 These points are potentially, but not certainly, influential points, so we use other methods to sort out influential points.